AINative-Studio/Agent-402/prd.md

 * Impossible to audit or replay
 * Unsuitable for regulated domains like fintech

-Without persistent memory, signed request ledgers, and compliance traceability, agent systems cannot realistically participate in financial workflows.
+Without **persistent memory**, **signed request ledgers**, and **compliance traceability**, agent systems cannot realistically participate in financial workflows.

+This MVP addresses that gap directly.

 ---